Natasha Trethewey: Poetry

 Structurally, her work combines free verse with more structured, traditional forms such as the sonnet and the villanelle.
 Thematically, her work examines "memory and the racial legacy of America".
+The many publications in which her work has appeared include The Best American Poetry (2000 and 2003), Agni, American Poetry Review, Callaloo, The Gettysburg Review, The Kenyon Review, New England Review, and The Southern Review, as well as in the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

-Trethewey's first published collection, Domestic Work (2000), was the inaugural recipient of the Cave Canem prize for a first book by an African American poet.
+Trethewey's first published poetry collection, Domestic Work (2000), was the inaugural recipient of the Cave Canem Poetry Prize for a first book by an African-American poet.
 The book explores the work and lives of black men and women in the South.

 Bellocq's Ophelia (2002), for example, is a collection of poetry in the form of an epistolary novella; it tells the fictional story of a mixed-race prostitute who was photographed by E. J. Bellocq in early 20th-century New Orleans.

-Her work, Beyond Katrina, published in 2015 by the University of Georgia Press, is an account of the devastating events that happened after the hurricane hit the Mississippi Gulf Coast.
+Her work Beyond Katrina, published in 2015 by the University of Georgia Press, is an account of the devastating events that happened after the hurricane hit the Mississippi Gulf Coast.
 This novel tells of how her friends, family, and neighbors were affected by the damage of Hurricane Katrina.
 Her writing includes themes of race conflicts, memories of her family background, and the economic effects of what the hurricane caused.
-Although it is a novel, she includes her poetry to capture the events that were caused beyond the hurricane itself.
-She also tackles what it's like being an African American in a troubled state of circumstance with the place where one grew up and loves.

-Trethewey found inspiration for her novel in Robert Penn Warren's book Segregation: The Inner Conflict in the South.
+Although it is a work of nonfiction, she includes her poetry to capture the events that were caused beyond the hurricane itself.
+She also tackles what it is like being an African American in a troubled state of circumstance with the place where one grew up and loves.
+Trethewey found inspiration for her work in Robert Penn Warren's 1956 book Segregation: The Inner Conflict in the South.
 Trethewey includes pictures throughout her book alongside her writing.
-These serve as a visual device, to aid in the readers understanding of the novel.
+These serve as a visual device, to aid in the readers understanding of the work.

 The American Civil War makes frequent appearances in her work.
 Born on Confederate Memorial Day—exactly 100 years afterwards—Trethewey explains that she could not have "escaped learning about the Civil War and what it represented", and that it had fascinated her since childhood.
 For example, her 2006 book Native Guard tells the story of the Louisiana Native Guards, an all-black regiment in the Union Army, composed mainly of former slaves who enlisted, that guarded the Confederate prisoners of war.